-Determine a horizontal mounting orientation of the turbopump with oil-sealed backing pumps
+Determining the horizontal mounting orientation of the turbopump

 - 1. Always align the fore-vacuum connection downwards vertically. - Permissible deviation ± 25° - 2.
 Support the tube connections in front of the turbopump.

 - 3. Do not allow any forces from the piping system to act on the turbopump. - 4.
 Do not load the high vacuum flange of the turbopump on one side.